 Should you buy the Beats Fit Pro?

-The Beats Fit Pro is another step in the right direction for Beats and Apple: it fits well, has a pleasant bass-boosted sound, and importantly works as well on Android as it does on iOS (save for spatial audio).
-Automatic play/pause that works this well is quite impressive, and the fast charging is handy for forgetful athletes.
-If you want a stylish pair of earbuds that’s relatively compact and has an undoubtedly good hold against your ear, you’ll be perfectly happy with this pair of Beats.
+The Beats Fit Pro is another step in the right direction for Beats and Apple: it fits well and has a pleasant bass-boosted sound.
+If you get a good set and avoid the ANC issues that we’ve run into, you’ll get a headset that works as well on Android as it does on iOS (save for spatial audio).
+The automatic play/pause that works this well is quite impressive, and the fast charging is handy for forgetful athletes.
+Anyone who wants a stylish pair of compact earbuds will be perfectly happy with this pair of Beats.

 Still, all isn’t perfect with the Fit Pro.
-You’ll have to set aside $199 USD for these earphones, which is more expensive than the AirPods Pro in some instances, and certainly more expensive than competing workout earbuds.
-Oh, and the noise cancelling issue is big, though it doesn’t appear to happen universally.
-Ultimately, the Beats Fit Pro is here to serve those who alternate between iOS and Android devices, and is another way for Beats to diversify its target demographic.
+You’ll have to set aside $199 for these earphones, which is more expensive than the AirPods Pro in some instances and certainly more expensive than competing workout earbuds.
+Oh, and the noise canceling issue is big, though it doesn’t appear to happen universally.
+Ultimately, the Beats Fit Pro is here to serve those who alternate between iOS and Android devices and is another way for Beats to diversify its target demographic.

 What should you get instead of the Beats Fit Pro?

-iPhone owners who aren’t quite sold on the Beats Fit Pro should invest in the AirPods Pro instead.
-The AirPods Pro gets you many of the same features as the Beats Fit Pro like spatial audio, an IPX4 rating, ear tip fit test, and onboard controls.
-Unlike the Fit Pro, you get a stemmed earbud and the AirPods Pro doesn’t have an app that works with Android.
+iPhone owners who aren’t quite sold on the Beats Fit Pro should invest in the AirPods Pro (2nd generation) instead, which costs $199 at Amazon.
+The second-gen AirPods Pro has many of the same features as the Beats Fit Pro, like spatial audio, an IPX4 rating, an ear tip fit test, and onboard controls.
+Unlike the Fit Pro, you get a stemmed earbud, and the AirPods Pro doesn’t have an app that works with Android.

-Alternatively, the Beats Powerbeats Pro has a workout-friendly design with ear hooks that secure around the back of each ear.
-Battery life is much more impressive with the Powerbeats Pro, clocking in at 10 hours, 52 minutes.
+Alternatively, the Beats Powerbeats Pro has a workout-friendly design with ear hooks that secure around the back of each ear and costs $159 at Amazon.
+Battery life is much more impressive with the Powerbeats Pro, clocking in at 10 hours 52 minutes.
 You forgo the fancy software features and USB-C input with these larger Beats, though.